sensible-hq/sensible-docs/readme-sync/v0/integrations/draft-sdk.md

 ## Install

-In an environemnt where you have Node/Typescript installed (TODO reword?), install the dependencies using (npm/yarn/what?)
+In an environment where you have Node/Typescript installed (TODO reword?), install the dependencies using (npm/yarn/what?)

 ```shell
 npm install SensibleSDK
 ```

-Import Sensible and other dependecies to your project
+Import Sensible and other dependencies to your project

 ```node
 import { promises as fs } from "fs";